Jan Gebauer

-Jan Gebauer (8 October 1838, Úbislavice – 25 May 1907, Prague) was a significant expert on Czech studies and one of the most renowned Czech scientists of all times.
+Jan Gebauer (8 October 1838 – 25 May 1907) was a Czech linguist.
+He was a significant expert on Czech studies.
 His scientific work was influenced by the methods of positivism.

 Biography

-Jan Gebauer was born into a poor family in the small village of Úbislavice near the Krkonoše mountains.
+Jan Gebauer was born into a poor family in the small village of Úbislavice.
 Thanks to a recommendation from a local clergyman, Gebauer received an offer to study at high school in Jičín.
 After his school-leaving exam, he first went on to study theology, but he did not finish it and enrolled onto a philosophy program at Charles University instead.
 During the whole time of his studies, he suffered from a lack of money.

 After finishing his studies, he started working as a teacher – in Prague at first, later in Pardubice, and finally in Prague again.
 He received his Ph.D. in 1872 and became a docent of the Czech language at the Charles University in 1873.
 In 1880 he was named professor extraordinarius and one year later professor ordinarius.

-In 1886, he exposed the Manuscripts of Dvůr Králové and of Zelená Hora ("discovered" in 1817) as literary hoaxes by Václav Hanka in Masaryk's Athenaeum journal.
+In 1886, he exposed the Manuscripts of Dvůr Králové and Zelená Hora ("discovered" in 1817) as literary hoaxes by Václav Hanka in Masaryk's Athenaeum journal.

+Gebauer died on 25 May 1907 in Prague.